 Juicy, sweet strawberries right off the plant — who wouldn’t want them in the garden?

-Supermarket berries tend to be tart with grainy texture because the natural sugar in berries begins turning to starch as soon as it’s picked.
+Supermarket berries tend to be tart with a grainy texture because the natural sugar in berries begins turning to starch as soon as they are picked.

-Why not plant your own and taste the difference?
+Why not plant your own and taste the difference with fresh from the garden fruit?
 With these tips, it’s as easy as one, two, strawberry.

 Strawberry plants come in three types.
 Think about where you’ll plant your berries to get the best results.

 - June-bearing: These are the traditionally grown strawberries that generally produce one large harvest in late spring or early summer depending on temperature.
 June-bearing strawberries are classified into early, mid-season and late varieties.

 - Ever-bearing: These strawberries produce two to three harvests of fruit intermittently during the spring, summer and fall.
 Ever-bearing plants do not send out many runners and are great for small spaces or containers.

 - Day-neutral: These strawberries produce fruit throughout the growing season.
 Because they produce few runners, they are great when space is limited, but the fruits are usually somewhat smaller than June-bearers.
 They produce continually when temperature remains between 35 to 85 degrees Fahrenheit.